Why North East India

 Visiting North East is once in a lifetime experience.
 Comprising of 8 beautiful states, this area is covered with dense forests & formidable mountains.
 One can easily capture the exciting melange of cultures & diversity in every form.

-Consisting of Assam, Arunachal Pradesh, Meghalaya, Sikkim, Nagaland, Mizoram, Tripura, and Manipur, North East India tourism boasts of picturesque valleys and meadows, lush green forests, pristine lakes, and more.
+Northeast India is a region located in the northeastern part of India and comprises of eight states – Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, and Sikkim.
+The region is known for its diverse landscapes, rich cultural heritage, and diverse flora and fauna.
+North East India tourism boasts of picturesque valleys and meadows, lush green forests, pristine lakes, and more.
 Consisting of 8 states, previously also known as the Seven Sisters of India, recently Sikkim joined the seven sister states as a brother, these states are famous for their beauty far and wide.
 To this day, many places in the north eastern part of India remain unexplored and are, therefore, great for a serene, offbeat holiday experience.

 Tucked in amidst Bangladesh, Bhutan, Tibet and Myanmar, North East India is known for its varied diversity, in culture, traditions, food, landscapes and more.
 It is also the only part of the country where one can find numerous different species of orchids, rhododendrons and other exotic flowers.
 Consisting of some of the best forests, ancient monasteries, snow-capped mountain ranges and tranquil waterfalls, this part of India exudes magic in its very essence.